Polymorphism

 link

-prop sets the underlying element to a react-router-dom-compatible Link
+prop sets the underlying element to a -compatible Link

 component, allowing it to interact with the React Router API.